miroR/uncenz/README.md

 Now generally about uncenz and how to use it.

-Lest I forgot: while this can surely be rewritten completely and employed under M$ Windoze, I haven't yet even considered finding (the ample) time to it.
+Lest I forgot: while this can surely be rewritten completely and employed under M$ Windoze (nota bene: similar considerations apply to Schmapple Mac, the-other-rich-man-who-has-no-more-riches-any-longer OS), I haven't yet even considered finding (the ample) time to even consider it.
+But anybody is welcome to do it, just pls. be aware of the license, and keep to the free conditions, and mark whence your derivative originates from.
+Or is it just a few modifications, and uncenz could be used in M$ Windoze with Cygwin maybe?

-Anybody is welcome to do it, just pls. consider the license, and keep to the free conditions, and mark whence your derivative originates from.
-Or just a few modifications, and uncenz could be used in M$ Windoze with Cygwin maybe?
+For various Unix flavors' users: I can't wait to study Bash and the related Posix standards, but haven't found that (ample) time either.
+So if you find I use bashisms that don't work in your Unix flavor, and are able to modify the scripts so thay work on your unix, pls. send me the patches, but be patient for me to apply them (again: I'm not really a programmer, I take time to do things...)

 Requirements to use uncenz (the scripts themselves you can just unpack into your /usr/local/bin ) are: FFmpeg, Dumpcap (comes with Wireshark).
 Surely Tcpdump could be used instead of the latter, and maybe simply by replacing the string dumpcap with tcpdump.
-But I'm in no hurry to try and accomodate for Tcpdump, as Dumpcap is just as good.
+But I'm in no hurry yet to try and accomodate for Tcpdump, as Dumpcap is faily good too.

 Uncenz is a set of scripts for my method of engaging against censorship by documenting it to be able to call public or institutional attention, as well as